zampino/exnn/README.md

 # :construction: All this is quite still in progress :construction:

 This library is in a very early stage, and it can at the moment only train a trivial _xor_ function.
 With some love and time, it will see some improvements.
+Contributions are welcome, of course.

 # Docs